spawnmarvel/linux-and-azure/azure-extra-linux-vm/telegraf/README.md

 So now we generated a conf from ps1 and we added a configuration from github also.

-For the simplicity lest remove cpu and use disk for the tutorial
+For the simplicity lest remove cpu and use only disk for the tutorial

 ## Configure plugins Collect data with input plugins TODO